 In the Yaml files field, specify the .yaml configuration files to use.
 This field is optional, use it when your application consists of several modules and therefore several .yaml configuration files are used.

 In the Environment variables field, In this field, specify the environment variables be passed to the built-in server.
-See Environment Variables in Apache for details.
+For more information, refer to Environment Variables in Apache.

 Running an application on the PHP development server